rwen4/Rank-order-Assignment-Algorithm/README.md

 ## What this repository contains：
 1. An implementation of the Rank-Maximal Matching algorithm tailored for assigning doctors to hospitals with capacity constraints.
-2. Evaluation metrics and scripts to assess assignment quality
+2. Evaluation metrics code to assess assignment quality
 3. The notebook so you can reproduce experiments and tests.

 ## Reference list：